nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The `UI` component,

 * executes user commands using the `Logic` component.
-* listens for changes to `Model` data so that the UI can be updated with the modified data.
+* listens for changes to `BobaBotModel` data so that the UI can be updated with the modified data.
 * keeps a reference to the `Logic` component, because the `UI` relies on the `Logic` to execute commands.
-* depends on some classes in the `Model` component, as it displays `Person` object residing in the `Model`.
+* depends on some classes in the `BobaBotModel` component, as it displays `Person` object residing in the `BobaBotModel`.

 ### Logic component